forax/memory-mapper/README.md

   }
 ```

-### Allocating an array and accessing its elements using records
+### Allocating an array and accessing its elements using records/boxed values

-The method `newArray(arena, size)` allocate an array with a size.
+The method `newArray(allocator, size)` allocate an array with a size.
-The methods `getAtIndex(memorySegment, index)` and `setAtIndex(memorySegment, index, record)`respectively
+The methods `getAtIndex(memorySegment, index)` and `setAtIndex(memorySegment, index, value)`respectively
-get a record from the array of structs using an index or set the struct of the array with an index.
+get a value (a record or a boxed value) from the array using an index or set the element of an array with an index.

 ```java
 private static final MemoryAccess<Point> POINT =